 1. Price – photographic umbrellas are affordable light modifiers

-One reason we start off camera flash with umbrella lighting is because it’s cheap.
-You can pick up a set of two umbrellas for as little as $19 like the white Neewer one above (click here to see it on Amazon).
+One reason photographers start off camera flash with umbrella lighting is because it’s cheap.
+You can pick up a set of two umbrellas like the white Neewer one above at a very affordable price (click here to see it on Amazon).

 As with all things, quality improves with price, so the cheapest umbrellas on the market won’t last as long as the most expensive ones, because of the materials used.
 Plus the bigger and better the umbrella the better the light will be.
 But if you’re just starting out with flash, you probably won’t yet notice the subtle difference of a better quality umbrella.